UK PM Boris Johnson forced to explain actions in fresh partygate row | Politics

 - United Kingdom

-British Prime Minister Boris Johnson has been forced to explain, by his own independent ethics adviser, why he believed that the party gate fine issued to him by Scotland Yard did not breach the country's Ministerial Code.
+British Prime Minister Boris Johnson has been forced to explain, by his own independent ethics adviser, why he believed that the partygate fine slapped on him by Scotland Yard did not breach the country's Ministerial Code.

 The report notes that Johnson must set out his "case in public".